YashAhirrao18/testlineQuizApp/README.md

 ## App Overview

 ### 1. **QuizScreen**
-The main screen of the app where the user answers the questions.
+The main screen where users interact with the quiz.
 It displays:
-- The current question and options.
+- The current question and answer choices.
-- A timer for each question.
+- A countdown timer for each question (60 seconds).
-- The user's selected answer is tracked.
+- Real-time selection of answers.

 **Key Functions:**
-- `startTimer`: Starts the countdown timer for each question.
+- `startTimer`: Starts the countdown for each question.
-- `moveToNextQuestion`: Moves the app to the next question after the timer ends or when the user selects an answer.
+- `moveToNextQuestion`: Automatically moves to the next question after the timer ends or when the user selects an answer.
-- `optionSelected`: Tracks the user's selected answer to change the UI color accordingly (correct/incorrect).
+- `optionSelected`: Updates the UI to highlight the selected answer with green (correct) or red (incorrect).

 ### 2. **ResultScreen**
-This screen is shown after the quiz ends, displaying the results:
+This screen is shown once the user has answered all the questions:
-- The answers selected by the user.
+- Displays the answers selected by the user.
-- The correct answers.
+- Highlights correct and incorrect answers.
-- The total score achieved.
+- Shows performance metrics like the total score, accuracy, and a comparison between the correct and incorrect answers.

 ---

 ## Code Explanation

 ### Main Components:
-- **QuizScreen**: This is the main screen where the quiz is presented to the user.
-It manages the display of questions and answers, the countdown timer, and transitions to the next question when time runs out or when the user selects an answer.
+- **QuizScreen**: Displays the questions and options.
+It manages the countdown timer and tracks user selection.
-- **ResultScreen**: After completing the quiz, this screen displays the results, including the selected answers, correct answers, and the final score.
+- **ResultScreen**: Shows the performance overview after completing the quiz.
+The screen includes the user's answers, correct answers, and overall performance.

-### Important Variables and Logic:
+### Key Variables and Logic:
-- **selectedAnswers**: A `Map<int, int?>` that tracks the answers selected by the user for each question.
+- **selectedAnswers**: A map that stores the user's selected answers for each question.
-- **correctAnswers**: A `Map<int, int?>` that tracks the correct answers for each question.
+- **correctAnswers**: A map that stores the correct answers for each question.
-- **currentQuestionIndex**: Keeps track of the index of the current question.
+- **currentQuestionIndex**: Keeps track of the current question being displayed.
-- **remainingTime**: The remaining time for the current question (60 seconds).
+- **remainingTime**: Holds the remaining time for each question (starts from 60 seconds).
-- **optionSelected**: Keeps track of the selected options for each question to visually highlight them.
+- **optionSelected**: Tracks the selected option for the current question and updates the UI to indicate correctness.

 ### Timer Implementation:
 - A `Timer` is used to update the countdown every second.
-- When the timer runs out, the quiz automatically moves to the next question or submits the quiz if it's the last question.
+- Once the timer reaches zero, the quiz automatically proceeds to the next question.
+- If the user selects an answer before the timer runs out, the selected answer is immediately evaluated.

 ### UI Design:
-- The app uses **Material Design** components to create a user-friendly interface.
+- **Material Design** is used to create a clean and simple interface.
-- The app dynamically updates the UI based on the timer and user interactions.
+- The app dynamically updates based on user interaction and the countdown timer.
-- Each question is displayed along with the possible answers, and the selected answer is highlighted based on correctness.
+- Visual feedback (color change) is provided when users select answers, helping them understand whether they answered correctly or incorrectly.

 ---